Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 The archaeology and history of lost civilizations has produced some excellent popular writing:

-• 1177 B.C.: The Year Civilization Collapsed by Eric Cline — the Bronze Age collapse that ended the Hittites, Mycenaeans, and nearly everyone else.
-Still one of the most mysterious events in ancient history
+• 1177 B.C.: The Year Civilization Collapsed by Eric Cline.
+The Bronze Age collapse that ended the Hittites, Mycenaeans, and nearly everyone else inside a generation.
+Still one of the most mysterious events in ancient history and the model for how interconnected systems fail at once.

-• The Lost City of the Monkey God by Douglas Preston — a modern archaeological expedition into the Honduran jungle in search of a lost civilization.
-Reads like an adventure novel because it is one
+• The Lost City of the Monkey God by Douglas Preston.
+A modern archaeological expedition into the Honduran jungle in search of a lost pre-Columbian civilization.
+Reads like an adventure novel because it is one, complete with a parasitic disease the expedition members picked up.

-• Collapse by Jared Diamond — why civilizations fail.
-Controversial in parts but essential for thinking about the pattern across multiple collapses
+• Collapse by Jared Diamond.
+Why civilizations fail.
+Controversial in parts but still essential reading for thinking about the patterns that recur across the Easter Island, Greenland Norse, Maya and Anasazi collapses.

-Find these and more at Skriuwer's history collection, with detailed reviews to help you choose the right starting point.
+Find these books and more in the history category on Skriuwer, with detailed reviews to help you choose the right starting point.

 Books You Might Like